cgrady3/unit-4-game/README.md

 Star Wars RPG

-select your fighter
+select your fighter.
-select your opponent
+select your opponent.
 fight to the death!